rajesh-srinivasan-ai/ai-design-risk-framework/README.md

 AI systems are evolving rapidly.

-As these systems mature, recurring patterns of risk are emerging in areas such as:
+As these systems mature, recurring patterns of risk are emerging across areas such as:

 - Observability
 - Accountability